Ardesco/nasher4gh/README.md

 ```
 This will run `nasher pack --default`

+## Docker container source

+Docker containers used by this action are created/managed via https://github.com/Ardesco/nasher4gh-images.

 ## License
 The Dockerfile and associated scripts and documentation in this project are released under the [Apache-2.0 License](LICENSE).